Intellectual Property Sales: Everything You Need To Know

 These different classes of subject matter together include just about everything that is made by man as well as the processes used for making those products.

 Trademarks are like brand names.
 A trademark is any word or symbol that is representative of a product and identifies and distinguishes it from other products already on the market.

 An example of a trademarked name would be “Rollerblades.”
 An example of a trademarked symbol would be the NBC peacock.

 The ™ mark may be used next to your own mark.
 The registration symbol can only be used if the mark is registered with the PTO.
 It is against the law to use this symbol along with your mark if you have not been issued registration.

 The main rule is the mark has to be distinctive.
 The more distinctive it is, the easier you can enforce your trademark.
 This is one common reason why you see so many unique spellings that are trademarked.

 Trademark rights will last indefinitely as long as a company continues to use it.
 Once the mark is no longer used, the registration will be terminated.
 Initially, the term of federal trademark registration is 10 years with a 10-year renewal term.

 If you need help with intellectual property sales, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.